South African Police Service Officer Caught on Camera Soliciting Bribe

 SAPS management stated that all allegations will form part of the launched investigation to establish the facts surrounding the incident.

 Following the incident, the public is urged to work together with law enforcement to fight fraud and corruption within police ranks by reporting misconduct.
-SAPS highlighted that community members can utilize specific platforms to report such behavior.
+SAPS highlighted that community members can utilise specific platforms to report such behaviour.
 These include the Anti-Corruption Hotline at 0800 701 701 and the National Service Complaints Centre at 0800 333 177.
 Alternatively, citizens can contact the Independent Police Investigative Directorate (IPID), which functions as an independent oversight body outside of SAPS.

 Source: Briefly News